-Black History Month is an internationally celebrated event which aims to:
+Black History Month is an internationally celebrated event which takes place annually in October.

-Black History Month gives schools an opportunity to enrich their curriculum by celebrating the achievements of black and minority ethnic people through study themes and assemblies.
-It also provides opportunities to explore issues of identity, racism and belonging.
+Schools can use this month to celebrate the achievements of black and minority ethnic people, and explore issues of identity, racism and belonging.

-This work will provide an excellent contribution to your school’s work on promoting community cohesion, which has been a statutory duty since September 2007.
-It also helps schools comply with the Equality Act 2010 in the fostering of good relations between people who share a protected characteristic and those who do not.
+This work will provide an excellent contribution to your school’s work on promoting community cohesion, which is statutory duty.
+It also helps schools comply with the Equality Act 2010, by fostering good relations between people who share a protected characteristic and those who do not.

 How much do you and your students know about the contributions to British society made by Benjamin Zephaniah, Diane Abbott, Sanjeev Bhaskar, Mary Seacole, Stephen Lawrence and William Cuffay?

-These are just some of the famous black Britons featured on our activities page, which you can use to get started with your work on Black History Month.
+These are just some of the famous black Britons who you can use to get started with your work on Black History Month.
 You can select research subjects that are suitable for the age and interests of your students.